Reality

 Of course, in my spare time I checked out the University of Virginia library to see what it contained in books about Zen.
 There was more than at the Auburn library but not so much that I couldn’t read it all during the year.
 Besides studying physics and reading about Zen I was exposed vicariously to English studies.
 My fellow physics students remained acquaintances whereas Barbara’s fellow English students became our friends.
 People studying literature tend to be more articulate and socially interesting than scientists and engineers so we ended up running with the English crowd.
 Barbara’s most exciting studies were in classes taught by Fredson Bowers, an authority on the textual criticism of Shakespeare.
 She also had a class in which every poem written by Yeats was read and discussed.
 In earlier years I had discovered how moving poetry could be so I thoroughly enjoyed the discussions among our friends though my contributions were minimal.

 Classes continued during the winter and through the spring and came to an end in June at the beginning of a miserably hot humid summer.
 That summer we would spend in Charlottesville where I had a job studying and hopefully contributing to centrifuge science.
-Luckily there was swimming pool, surrounded by a shady lawn where we could hang out and be comfortable in the hot weather.
+Luckily there was a swimming pool, surrounded by a shady lawn where we could hang out and be comfortable in the hot weather.
 And one afternoon while sitting in the shade with Barbara, cooling off after a swim, I became conscious that I was committing to Zen.
 Such a decision is not made consciously or rationally.
 I was very aware that I had little or no understanding and that the whole thing was a big mystery.
 However, it felt good that I intended to spend the rest of my life attempting to understand what it was all about.
+Back to Top

 Spiritual Quest, 1953-1954